UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 }
 ```

 The `name` is the name of this stripboard.
-For example, it could be "First Draft" or "Revised White 6/20/22".
+For example, it could be "First Draft" or "Revised Blue 6/24/22".

 Each stripboard object can contain multiple distinct `boards` inside of them.
 The most common examples of this are a stripboard and a boneyard.
 Both are unique boards and should contain unique values.
 Some scheduling software may also allow for additional boards representing different units, etc. Each of these boards are represented by [board objects](#board-objects).

 ### **Board Objects**

-The [stripboard objects](#stripboard-objects) `boards` array is made up of board objects, which are constructed like this:
+The [stripboard object's](#stripboard-objects) `boards` array is made up of board objects, which are constructed like this:

 ```
 {